 Headaches in Managing Ad Agency Resources

-The top challenges of managing marketing resources
+Common challenges of managing marketing resources

 In many cases marketers need to be multi-skilled practitioners, able to move from one type of marketing campaign to another in a single bound.
 With this comes the responsibility of managing a team of creatives who need to produce quality and timely content.
 If it sounds exhausting, then it probably is in the absence of the right marketing tools.

-Here are some of the top challenges of managing resources:
+Here are some of the top challenges:

 - According to the 2018 In-House Creative Industry Report: “Creatives teams are producing 10 times the volume of content.”
 The biggest challenge then for marketers is getting more content out there in faster turnaround times.